okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Trusted Origins for iFrame embedding is EA in Preview

 You can now choose what origins can embed Okta sign-in pages and Okta End-User Dashboard using Trusted Origins for iFrame embedding.
-This feature offers a granular control over iFrame embedding compared to the existing embedding option in Customization, which does not let you distinguish between secure and non-secure origins.
-Trusted Origins under **Security** > **API** allow you to selectively configure the origins you trust.
+This feature offers a granular control over iFrame embedding compared to the existing embedding option in Customization, which doesn't let you distinguish between secure and non-secure origins.
+Trusted Origins allow you to selectively configure the origins you trust.
 It also provides enhanced security as it uses a more secure `frame-ancestors` directive in Content Security Policy that protects your data from web attacks such as clickjacking.
 See [Trusted Origins API](/docs/reference/api/trusted-origins/). <!-- OKTA-494132 -->

 #### Authorize requests to generic OIDC IdPs now include nonce parameter